 On December 6, when his sentence ended, he was not released and handed another 10-day jail term, also on a hooliganism charge.
 Kuznechyk continued to maintain his innocence.

-Since the 2020 presidential election in Belaurus, Alyksandr Lukashenka’s government has intensified its crack down on journalists.
-RFE/RL has been under severe pressure in Belarus, with the government blocking the network’s website since August of 2020 as well as the Russian-language Current Time website.
+On June 8, 2022, Belarusian authorities sentenced Kuznechyk to six years in a maximum-security prison.
+On September 9, 2022, Kuzneckyk’s name was added to Belarus’ list of persons involved in extremist activity.
+Kuznechyk is serving his sentence at the Navapolatsky hard labor colony.
+Since the 2020 presidential election in Belarus, Alyksandr Lukashenka’s government has intensified its crackdown on journalists.
+RFE/RL has been under severe pressure in Belarus, with the government blocking the network’s website since August 2020 as well as the Russian-language Current Time website.
+RFE/RL’s Minsky bureau was raided and sealed by Belarus security officers on July 16, 2021.

 Other journalists have been targeted as well.
-Popular blogger and RFE/RL consultant Ihar Losik has been detained since June 25, 2020 under false accusations of “disrupting public order.”
-Raman Vasiukovich, a Belarus Service and Current Time correspondent, has also been detained.
+RFE/RL journalist Ihar Losik has been detained since June 25, 2020, under false accusations of “disrupting public order.”

 In October of 2020, Belarusian authorities annulled accreditations for all locally-based journalists working for foreign media outlets, including RFE/RL.